Why Stoicism Is More Relevant Than You Might Think?

 Stoicism is the ancient philosophy of Marcus Aurelius, Seneca, and Epictetus.
 Stoicism is a school of Hellenistic philosophy that flourished in Ancient Greece and Ancient Rome.
 (Hellenism in a religious context refers to the modern pluralistic religion practiced in Greece and around the world)

-The Stoics believed that the practice of virtue is enough to achieve eudaimonia: a well-lived life.
-The Stoics identified the path to achieving it with a life spent practicing the four virtues in everyday life: wisdom, courage, temperance or moderation, and justice, and living in accordance with nature.
+The Stoics believed that virtue is enough to achieve eudaimonia: a well-lived life.
+The Stoics identified the path to achieving it with a life spent practicing the four virtues in everyday life: wisdom, courage, temperance or moderation, and justice, and living by nature.
 It was founded in the ancient Agora of Athens by Zeno of Citium around 300 BC.

 The Three Pillars of Modern Stoicism